Mel Ott: MLB honors

 Ott was elected to the Baseball Hall of Fame in 1951 with 87.2% of the vote.
 His number "4" was also retired by the Giants in 1949, and it is posted on the facade of the upper deck in the left field corner of Oracle Park.

-He was a National League All-Star for 11 consecutive seasons, from 1934 through 1944 (All-Star selections only began in 1933; Ott had at least three All-Star caliber seasons prior to that, as well as in 1945, when MLB cancelled the 1945 contest and selections).
+He was a National League All-Star for 12 consecutive seasons, from 1934 through 1945 (All-Star selections only began in 1933; Ott had at least three All-Star caliber seasons prior to that, as well as in 1945, when MLB cancelled the 1945 contest and selections).

 He is one of only six National League players to spend a 20+ year career with one team (Cap Anson, Stan Musial, Willie Stargell, Tony Gwynn, and Craig Biggio being the others).

-He was a nominee for the Major League Baseball All-Century Team.
+In 1999, Ott was a nominee for the Major League Baseball All-Century Team.
+That same year, The Sporting News placed Ott at number 42 on its list of "Baseball's 100 Greatest Players".
+In 2020, The Athletic ranked Ott at number 32 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

 Broadcasting career

 Ott spent the 1953 and 1954 seasons out of baseball for the first time since coming to New York in 1925.
 In 1955, he joined the Mutual radio network to recreate baseball games.
 From 1956 to 1958, Ott teamed with Van Patrick to broadcast the games of the Detroit Tigers on radio and television.